Avicity7/pyhelp/conditionals/README.md

 - Use the evaluative symbols (`==`, `<`, `>`, `<=`, `>=`) to compare values.
 Note that you need to make sure that the input is an integer.
 - Use Python's `input()` function to get the user's input on the score to be checked.
-    - If you're planning to use evaluating symbols, consider type casting your input to integers using `int(input())`.
+    - If you're planning to use evaluating symbols, consider typecasting your input to integers using `int(input())`.
 - You may need multiple `elif` statements.

 ##### Solutions